chadwhitacre/openpath/2026/agentic-ai-has-roused-me-to-action/index.md

 1. <b>The Baby Step</b>---Leave your phone in the kitchen on Sunday night instead of sleeping with it.
 Wake up without it on Monday morning.
 1. <b>[Analog Sunday](https://www.analogsunday.co/)</b>---Detach from the machine all day, once a week.
 My friend Julian Cisneros is growing this movement.
 1. <b>Screen Time/Bean Time</b>---Silly name my daughter and I came up with for using screens professionally, detaching in private life.
-Fully unplugged outside of work/school.
-This is where it gets real because we have to go back to old ways of communicating, finding information, navigating, accounting, etc. **This is where I'm at today.**
+Unplugged outside of work/school.
+Calls but no texting.
+It gets real because we have to go back to old ways of communicating, finding information, navigating, accounting, etc. **This is where I'm at today.**
-1. <b>Analog Economy</b>---Some today are able to avoid the machine in their professional life as well.
+1. <b>Analog Economy</b>---Some avoid the machine in their professional life as well.
 I'm not there and see no clear path, but ...

 ### Introducing _Gift_ Magazine